-Oil-based paint should be applied when the temperature is at least 40ºF; for latex paints, it should be 50ºF.
-Conditions should remain above these temperatures for 24 hours after painting.
-When pretreating the wood with a paintable water-repellent preservative (a recommended practice), best results are achieved when applied at >70ºF.
+Oil-based paint should be applied when the temperature is at least 40 F; for latex paints, it should be 50 F. Conditions should remain above these temperatures for a full day and night after painting.
+When pre-treating the wood with a paintable water-repellent preservative (a recommended practice), best results are achieved when applied at greater than 70 F.

+Do not paint when the temperature reaches 90 F or greater.
+To prevent temperature blisters, avoid painting surfaces that will soon be heated.
+The best procedure is to "follow the sun around the house."
+The east side of the building should be painted late in the morning, the south side in the middle of the afternoon, the west side late in the afternoon.
 The north side can be painted at any time during the day.
-However, at least 2 hours are needed for fresh paint to dry before the weather cools to the point where dew forms.
+However, at least two hours are needed for fresh paint to dry before the weather cools to the point where dew forms.
 If blistering on the wood surface does occur, allow the paint to dry for a few days, scrape off the blisters, smooth the edges with sandpaper, and paint the area.

 When water-based paints cure, the water should evaporate as fast or faster than the solvents.
 After the water has evaporated, the paint will shrink to nearly its final shape.
 As the solvents evaporate, the paint chemically reacts to form a hard material.
 When it is too humid, water cannot evaporate and the solvents may evaporate first, causing the paint to cure while still in a water-filled state.
 You cannot recover from this type of disaster.
 Oil-based paints will also fail if weather conditions are too humid.

 6. Humidity in the House Was Too High During the Heating Season